dan-kir/docker-compose-lamp/README.md

 # LAMP stack built with Docker Compose

+### Changes in this fork
+- Redis password protected and configured as PHP session store
+- Apache vhost configured for SSL with self-signed certs (don't reuse these)
+- phpMyAdmin requires creds to login
+- Docker containers configured with static IP addresses

 ![Landing Page](https://user-images.githubusercontent.com/43859895/141092846-905eae39-0169-4fd7-911f-9ff32c48b7e8.png)

 A basic LAMP stack environment built using Docker Compose.
 It consists of the following: